 Factor 1.E.
 Housing First 2 (5 Points- Panel Discretion) Scoring Guide Points Award up to 5 points based on each "No" response the agency provides, using the scoring guide on the right.
 No, the agency will not leave "Housing First" boxes in e-snaps unchecked (for all projects).
 1 The Panel has discretion to adjust this score up or down based on an optional interview of the program and/or an optional review of the No, there are no program access restrictions for clients based on income, sobriety, criminal records, or mental health.
 1 project's policies and procedures.
 No, clients are not required to find their own housing unit before accessing housing programs.
 1 No, clients are not required to participate in mandatory classes, therapy, job training, or interventions.
-1 Is able to address unpleasant client behavior without exiting or evicting those clients.
-No, the agency does not impose restrictions on clients that go beyond what is typically covered in an ordinary lease agreement.
+1 No, the agency does not impose restrictions on clients that go beyond what is typically covered in an ordinary lease agreement.
 1

 Factor 1.F.
 Severity of Needs 3 (2 Points- Panel Discretion) Scoring Guide Points Award up to 2 points based the scoring guide to the right.
 Potential clients served in various projects are anticipated to have at least 2 of the following severe needs: (i.) low or no income, (ii.) current or past substance use, (iii.) a history of victimization such as domestic violence or sexual assault, (iv.) criminal histories, and/or (v.) chronic homelessness.
 1 Agency's narrative includes a realistic plan to meet the above-listed specific client needs and vulnerabilities.
+1 projects (e.g., lack of outreach) faced by persons of different races and ethnicities, particularly those over-represented in the local homelessness of data by race, ethnicity, gender identity and/or age. population, and has taken or will take steps to eliminate the identified barriers.
+Agency's narrative demonstrates that they have identified project changes needed to make client outcomes more equitable and created a plan to make those change (if N/A is written here, award 0 points).
 1